BuildingZion.org is for everyone who shares this worldview:

 Then I forgot about her.
 I was preoccupied for six years while I served a mission, attended BYU, and got married.
 I had forgotten Zion; I was out to become a success!
 Then, I came across and read Hugh Nibley’s speech (now a chapter in the book Approaching Zion) entitled “Work We Must, But the Lunch is Free”.
 It threw me for a huge loop – rocked my world – challenged all my economic assumptions.
 I realized that I had been suckered by the “delicacies” of the prostitute Babylon.

 But what hurt more was that I soon came to realize that most of my fellow Mormons apparently had only a vague notion of what Zion was and appeared to have little or no interest in building it in the here and now.
 Imagine my joy when an occasional conference talk referenced quotes by modern prophets that indicate that the goal of building Zion had not been abandoned.
-Imagine my joy when a few full-length talks were given over the past 11 years indicating that the vision of building a latter-day Zion still lights a few hearts.
+Imagine my joy when a few full-length talks (here, here and here) were given over the past 12 years indicating that the vision of building a latter-day Zion still lights a few hearts.

 So, I’ve Been Waiting…

 Waiting for my fellow Saints to catch the vision.
 Waiting for the Brethren to give us directions.
-I have been biding my time the past three decades gathering examples of human institutions that more readily approximate Zion’s organizational principles (like businesses and schools).
-I’ve studied the history of the LDS Church’s economic experiments and discovered many remarkable things of which the general membership is apparently unaware.
+I have been biding my time the past three decades gathering examples of human institutions that more readily approximate Zion’s organizational principles (like cooperatives and freedom-based schools).
+I’ve studied a history of the LDS Church’s economic experiments and discovered many remarkable things of which the general membership is apparently unaware.